Notice Regarding COVID-19 |

 Medical College Admission Test (MCAT)

 The college requires all applicants to take the Medical College Admission Test (MCAT).
 Submit your existing MCAT scores with your AMCAS application.
 If you are retaking the MCAT to improve your scores, we will accept scores no older than four calendar years.
-Both old—scores earned prior to the Spring 2015 launch of the new MCAT—and new MCAT scores are acceptable.

 For MCAT Test deadlines, please see our Dates & Deadlines Page.